Using 3D Drawing Figures: Adjusting Poses

 However, the animation controller can also move the “waist area” only.

-Further, with the animation controller fixed joints can be circumvented and parts can be moved.
+Further, with the animation controller, fixed joints can be circumvented to move parts freely.

 For example, if you fix the shoulder joint, the arm will only rise up halfway.
 Yet, you can raise the arm all the way above the body by operating the animation controller instead.